Muskan-Goyal-1/Celebal-Technologies---CEI/Week 7/README.md

 The notebook's setup cell uses `delta.configure_spark_with_delta_pip(...)` so no extra Spark configuration is needed locally.

-## Screenshots
-As you run the notebook, take a screenshot at each `📸 SCREENSHOT →` checkpoint marked in a markdown cell and save it into the matching subfolder under `screenshots/`, using the suggested filename in that checkpoint.
-This keeps the repo organized by pipeline stage (loading → cleaning → SCD1 merge → SCD2 merge → validation → final output).

 ## Summary
 Delta Lake's `MERGE INTO` makes incremental (upsert) loading a single declarative